rotaryden/ubuntu-systemd-node-redis-nginx-git/README.md

 - systemd service files to run Node.js continuosly (like forever or pm2 do, but with native OS means)

-##What to change:
+## What to change:

 - Replace "foobar" with your domain
-- Replace user name "web" to what you like, or better to some hardly figuring name
+- Replace user name "web" to your one, better some hardly-guessing name

-##Management:
+## Management:
 to ssh:
 ```sh
 ssh web@$foobar.com